davidguerreiro/evscalculator/README.md

 ## License
-All the code is licensed under a [Creative Commons 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/deed) license.
+All the code is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](http://creativecommons.org/licenses/by-nc-sa/3.0/deed) license.

 All the images, numbers and PóKemon's names belongs to Nintendo, Game Freak and Creatures Inc.